brianoy/minecraft-head-viewer/README.md

 This project is open-source under GPL-3.0 license.

 # 👾 Contribute
-Feel free to open issues, fork the repository, and submit pull requests for enhancements and fixes.
+Feel free to open issues, and submit pull requests for enhancements and fixes.
 Contributions are welcome!